2-Ingredient Sugared Cranberries

 Instant pot cranberry chicken is a delicious dinner that could be easily your Christmas dinner as well.
 Its creamy and rich sauce is the star of this dish so why not give it a go?

 Dried berries are perfect for this cranberry chicken salad.
 And what about trying orange cranberry smoothie?
-Maybe not your traditional smoothie recipe but very tasty and healthy.
+Maybe not your traditional smoothie recipe, but it is a fun way to use cranberries and tastes great.

 Print Pin Rate